-Cervicogenic headaches are also known as occipital neuralgia.
-Neuralgia is a word used to describe pain generated by injury to a nerve.
-In cervicogenic headaches the nerve affected is located in the head or facial region.
-Clinically this nerve irritation presents as pain in the back of the head/neck that may refer into the temples or behind the eye.
+Cervicogenic headache pain is caused by dysfunction in the cervical facet joints and associated nerves.
+The nerve and joint irritation can present as pain in the back of the head/neck that may refer into the temples or behind the eye.
 The greater occipital nerve runs behind the skull from the back of the neck to the top of the head.
 It also curves around the upper cervical facet joints C2-C3 and through the suboccipital muscles at the back of the neck (which connect to the skull).

 Signs & Symptoms of Cervicogenic Headaches: